 Adult Basic Education (ABE)

-The GED program is designed for adult students who test above a ninth grade level in math and reading but have not obtained a high school diploma.
-The GED program will prepare students to successfully pass the General Education Development (GED) Test.
-Passing the GED test will allow adult students to be awarded a North Carolina Equivalency Diploma, which is nationally recognized as equivalent to a traditional high school diploma.
-The GED program covers social studies, science, literature, mathematics, and writing skills.
+The HSE program is designed for adult students who test above a ninth grade level in math and reading but have not obtained a high school diploma.
+The HSE program will prepare students to successfully pass the High School Equivalency Assessment (HSEA).
+Passing the HSE test will allow adult students to be awarded a North Carolina Equivalency Diploma, which is nationally recognized as equivalent to a traditional high school diploma.
+The HSE program covers social studies, science, literature, mathematics, and writing skills.
 Instruction is free to all students.
-However, there is a required one-time $25 testing fee to cover the costs of the GED tests.
+However, there is a required one-time $25 testing fee to cover the cost of the HSE assessment.

 Pre-Curriculum Developmental Courses